sandromikautadze/spam-filter/README.md

 # Spam Filter Using Naive Bayes

+***PS**
-***PS**: this file may **not** be displayed at its best when viewed from a phone, due to the formatting of some math formulas.
+* *This file may **not** be displayed at its best when viewed from a phone, due to the formatting of some math formulas.
 It is suggested to view it from a computer.*
+* *I'm aware that some math formulas are showed in their latex format while others show up correctly.
+I'm trying to solve this issue.*

 ### Table of Contents
 * [Introduction](#introduction)